 Across the 40 year span from the start of the first study to the end of the follow-up study, researchers balanced the use of continuous and discontinuous data collection methods.
 Although discontinuous data collection methods have their value, they fail to quantify the basic dimensions of behavior (Fiske & Delmolino, 2012).
 With the introduction of electronic data collection systems, continuous data measures are more practical and efficient than they were when only paper and pencil technology existed.
 Although this should lead to researchers relying more on continuous data collection measures, the studies reveal that it’s not necessarily the case.

-Factors to Consider When Choosing a Data Collection Method
+Factors to Consider When Choosing Between Continuous and Discontinuous Data Collection Methods

 When determining which data collection method fits your needs, you must consider many factors including: